flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 corpus = CONLL_03()
 print(corpus)

-# 2. what tag do we want to predict?
+# 2. what label do we want to predict?
 label_type = 'ner'

-# 3. make the tag dictionary from the corpus
+# 3. make the label dictionary from the corpus
 label_dict = corpus.make_label_dictionary(label_type=label_type)
 print(label_dict)